-Supporting the victim; further guidance: Further information and useful links to additional documentation can be found at paragraph 66 of the DfE guidance.
+Supporting the victim; further guidance: Further information and useful links to additional documentation can be found in paragraphs 530-539 in KCSIE 2022.

 Safeguarding and supporting the alleged perpetrator: Due consideration will be given to the support and safeguarding needs of the alleged perpetrator.
 Children abusing other children may be a sign they have been abused themselves or a sign of wider issues that require addressing within the culture of the school.
 The school will consider the balance of safeguarding the victim and providing the alleged perpetrator with an education, safeguarding support as appropriate and implementing any disciplinary sanctions.
 These will be considered on a case-by-case basis and will take account of the age and developmental stage of the perpetrator(s), the nature of the allegations and frequency of allegations.